lhhieu89/reviewphims/README.md

 # Review Phim - YouTube Video Browser

 A modern, production-ready Next.js application for browsing and discovering YouTube videos with a focus on Vietnamese content.
-Built with Next.js 14, TypeScript, and Tailwind CSS.
+Built with Next.js 14, TypeScript, and Tailwind CSS with Docker deployment.

 ## Features